Your browser is not optimized for viewing this website.

 with Volunteer Leader, Sacopee Valley Adult & Community Education

-Calendar Apr 9, 2024 at 10 am, runs for 12 weeks
+Calendar Apr 15, 2025 at 10 am, runs for 10 weeks

-Tai-Chi is one of SVACE’s longest-running classes which has experienced some gradual and wonderful changes over the years.
+Tai Chi is one of SVACE’s longest-running classes which has experienced some gradual and wonderful changes over the years.
 It is now led by loyal volunteers who are willing to lead, learn, and practice the Yang Style 24 Form, the 40 Form, and the Qigong warm-ups for all attendees.
 Bring water and comfortable footwear.
 Please pre-register as a minimum of 8 people is required to run the course.

 Will run

-TAI CHI – TUESDAY ONLY
+TAI CHI – TUESDAY OR THURSDAY SESSION

 $30